be1511/api-integration-and-database-management/README.md

 # FrameWork
-I have used NestJS - A progressive `Node.js` framework
+I have used `NestJS` - A progressive `Node.js` framework

 # Configuration
 I have host my database on freemysqlhosting.net.
-No need to change config file for api testing.
+No need to change database config for api testing.

 Server: sql.freedb.tech
 Name: freedb_mondal